meltoner/agrofelis/README.md

 ## The Technology Considerations

-The majority of technical solutions proposed for agricultural robotic systems aim for high levels of autonomy by using satellite positioning systems such as RTK GNSS (Real-Time Kinematic Global Navigation Satellite Systems), cameras and LIDAR sensors for achieving Simultaneous Localisation And Mapping (SLAM), as well as supplementary systems like radars, odometers and inertial systems.
+The majority of technical solutions proposed for agricultural robotic systems aim for high levels of autonomy by using satellite positioning systems such as RTK GNSS (Real-Time Kinematic Global Navigation Satellite Systems), cameras and LIDAR sensors for achieving Simultaneous Localization And Mapping (SLAM), as well as supplementary systems like radars, odometers and inertial systems.

 In the case of RTK GNSS, signal interruption due to foliage, weather conditions, or a lack of ground stations limits its usefulness.
 LIDAR, on the other hand, can be combined with odometers, cameras and IMUs, with no reliance on external signals.
 Additionally, the use of cheaper 2D LIDAR on a tilting mechanism allows 3D coverage with considerably lower cost.
-The strategic selection of LiFePO4 batteries offers endurance in high temperatures, incombustibility, utilization of non-toxic materials, the ability to work unevenly charged and a slow rate of self-discharge.
+The strategic selection of LiFePO4 batteries offers endurance in high temperatures, in-combustibility, utilization of non-toxic materials, the ability to work unevenly charged and a slow rate of self-discharge.
 Introducing a remote control system capable of automating certain operations through recording and replaying can offer an affordable alternative suitable for smaller platforms, while also having a broader applicability and offering a considerable boost in overall productivity.